smanquez/smanquez/README.md

 <img src="hello.gif" height='250' width="550">

 Hi, my name is Sergio Mánquez.
-I am an Agronomist by profession, and my career spans research, statistics, and, in recent years, programming, data analysis, and data science.
-My professional goal is to generate quantifiable and measurable value, using technology as a means, not an end in itself.
-I firmly believe in the importance of making data-driven decisions, and I always seek to learn new technologies and methodologies that allow me to achieve this goal.
+My professional career spans research, statistics, and, in recent years, programming, data analysis, and data science.
+My professional goal is to generate quantifiable and measurable value, using technology as a means and not an end in itself.
+I believe in the importance of making data-driven decisions, and I always seek to learn new technologies and methodologies that enable me to achieve this goal.

 ## `Technologies:`
 [![Python](https://img.shields.io/badge/Python-57996C?logo=python&logoColor=white&style=for-the-badge)]()